threefoldfoundation/info_sdk/src/3bot_sysadmin/admin_tools/3bot_packages.md

 Available Packages are the available packages you can install for your 3Bot.

-### Farm management
+### Farm Management

-The farmmanagement package help your create and manage a TF Grid Farm.
+The Farm Management package helps your create and manage a TF Grid Farm.

-### Marketplace
+### The Marketplace

-Is a package that will host the marketplace on your 3Bot.
-The marketplace consists of extra solutions that you can deploy within a few clicks!
+Is a package that will host the Marketplace on your 3Bot.
+The Marketplace consists of extra solutions that you can deploy within a few clicks!

-More information about the [marketplace](../../threefold_now/threefold_now.md).
+More information about the [Marketplace](../../threefold_now/threefold_now.md).

-### Threebot deployer
+### 3Bot deployer

 This package hosts the 3Bot deployer on your 3Bot!
 This may sound confusing but this can be really usefull if you want to give multiple people access to a private deployer url.